Rachid Ghezzal: Monaco

 On 7 August 2017, Ghezzal joined fellow Ligue 1 team Monaco by signing a four-year contract that would run until June 2021.
 It was reported that Monaco would pay him a signing bonus of €3 million and a monthly salary of about €180,000.
 As his Lyon contract had expired on 30 June 2017, he arrived on a free transfer.

 Leicester City

 On 5 August 2018, Ghezzal signed for English Premier League club Leicester City as a direct replacement for outgoing fellow countryman Riyad Mahrez, signing a four-year deal.
 In his first start for the club, he scored his first Leicester goal, a long range strike from outside the box, in a 4–0 win over Fleetwood Town.

 Fiorentina (loan)

 On 2 September 2019, Ghezzal was loaned to Italian Serie A side ACF Fiorentina on a season-long deal that included an option to buy.

 Beşiktaş (loan)

 On 5 September 2020, Ghezzal joined Turkish Süper Lig club Beşiktaş on a season-long loan.
 On 15 May 2021, he scored a penalty in a 2–1 away win over Göztepe, to secure the 2020–21 Süper Lig title for Beşiktaş.

 Beşiktaş

 On 12 August 2021, Beşiktaş announced the signing of Ghezzal from Leicester City on a three-year deal.

+On 11 December 2023, it was officially announced that Ghezzal has been excluded from the squad along with Vincent Aboubakar, Valentin Rosier, Eric Bailly and Jean Onana due to poor performance and incompatibility within the team.

+On 6 January 2024, Ghezzal has been pardoned and included in the squad for the upcoming game against Kasımpaşa.

+On 2 June 2024, Ghezzal announced his farewell to Beşiktaş with a post on his social media account.

+Return to Lyon

+On 5 September 2025, Lyon announced the return of Ghezzal to the club on a free transfer.
+He signed a one-year contract with Les Gones until June 2026 and will take on the role of supporting the club's young players.